-New Member/CHEA Contact: receives and responds to inquiries from new or prospective members; name published to online Homebuilders website and to CHEA website; serves as liaison with CHEA for any issues regarding group membership.
+New Member/CHEA Contact: receives and responds to inquiries from new or prospective members; serves as liaison with CHEA for any issues regarding group membership.

-Records Keeper: keeps hard copies of signed membership forms for up to 5 years, or appoints another member to do so; adds new member names to membership group roster and keeps it current.
+Records Keeper: keeps hard copies of signed membership applications for up to 5 years, or appoints another member to do so; adds new member information to group roster and keeps it current.

-Membership Coordinator: Receives membership applications; Runs name through sex offender website; sends invitation to new member to join Adventurekids; emails a Homebuilders welcome to new member; gives donations for membership to treasurer for deposit.
+Membership Coordinator: Receives membership applications; runs name through sex offender website; sends invitation to new member to join our communication platform; emails a Homebuilders welcome to new member; gives registration fees for membership to treasurer for deposit.

-Treasurer: receives all checks and monies, deposits to bank account, keeps books and bank account, manages all financial transactions and reimbursements; keeps group CHEA membership current; transfers duties to the next treasurer upon retirement.
+Treasurer: receives all checks and monies, deposits to bank account, keeps receipts and statements, manages all financial transactions and reimbursements; keeps group CHEA membership current; transfers duties to the next treasurer upon retirement.

 Co-Treasurer: assists treasurer as needed.